aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicercacheitem/_index.md

 ### setSelected(boolean) {#setSelected-boolean-}

+<b>@deprecated.</b> Please use the 'selected' property instead.
 Specifies whether the SlicerItem is selected or not.

 ```javascript
 setSelected(value: boolean) : void;